 I hitchhiked near the Ukrainian border with some difficulties into the nearest town, from where I took the train to Krakow.

 Prince Edward Island, territory

-Reported to be a hitchhiker’s paradise, but not quite my experience.
+Read positive things about hitchhiking on the island beforehand, but it wasn’t easy for me.
 It took me some time to get a ride from The Inn at St. Peters to Charlottetown Airport but I eventually got a ride with a friendly, talkative local.